-1) Can I do a Masters degree outside of the Stanford School of Medicine?
+1) Can I do a masters degree outside of the Stanford School of Medicine?

-2) Can I complete a Masters degree outside of Stanford?
+2) Can I complete a masters degree outside of Stanford?

-3) What if the Masters degree takes longer than a year?
+3) What if the masters degree takes longer than a year?

 4) I just received another fellowship, am I still eligible for this program?

-5) What if I want to do basic science or clinical research Masters degree.
+5) What if I want to do basic science or clinical research masters degree.
 Can I still participate in this program?

-A: YES, Health equity pertains to all areas of science and health.
+A: YES, Health Equity pertains to all areas of science and health.
 A “wet science lab” is fine, but you would use the Berg Scholars mechanism for funding.
 Please speak with the director if you have any specific questions.

-6) Do I need to apply to the Masters programs separately or am I automatically admitted into a Masters program if I am accepted into the REACH Scholars in Health Equity Program?
+6) Do I need to apply to the masters programs separately or am I automatically admitted into a masters program if I am accepted into the REACH Scholars in Health Equity Program?

-A: YES YOU NEED TO APPLY TO THE MASTERS PROGRAM SEPARATELY.
-You need to apply to the Masters program separately, according to their application requirements and by the program’s deadlines.
-It is highly recommended that you discuss your interests and plans for application with both the REACH director and the director(s) of the Stanford Masters programs of interest.
+A: YES!
+YOU NEED TO APPLY TO THE MASTERS PROGRAM SEPARATELY.
+You need to apply to the masters program separately, according to their application requirements and by the program’s deadlines.
+It is highly recommended that you discuss your interests and plans for application with both the REACH director and the director(s) of the Stanford masters programs of interest.

 1) What are you looking for?

 A: We are looking for students with a commitment to work towards social justice and health equity and with an intent to use scholarship as their superpower to achieve these goals.
 We seek students with a variety of interests and visions to achieve health equity.
 While students do not have to have in-depth experience, they must be able to articulate their interest and its connection to health equity.
-In this initial cohort, we are looking for students who have a strong interest in co-creating the program with a tolerance for some ambiguity.
+In this second class, we are looking for students who have a strong interest in co-creating the program with a tolerance for some ambiguity.